 Problem

-Due to limitations within the Azure API, the AzureRM Provider has to make use of the Data Plane API when provisioning certain resources (e.g., storage containers, keys).
-When such resource has public network access disabled, these calls against the Data Plane will fail because they are going to the public endpoint which is not authorised to reach the resources which are only available through private access.
+Due to limitations within the Azure API, the AzureRM provider must use the Data Plane API when provisioning certain resources, such as storage containers.
+When the target storage account has public network access disabled, calls to the public Data Plane endpoint fail because they cannot reach the privately accessible resources.

 Solution

-To deploy a Logic App Standard that would remain completely private, with no public exposure to the internet.
-To achieve this, so that all communication would flow entirely through a Virtual Network (VNet).
+To deploy a Logic App Standard that remains completely private, you must configure all communication to flow through a Virtual Network (VNet).

 -